If you’ve got an app that even tangentially touches NodeJS/NPM (really if you have eyes and ears) you’ve probably seen these.

 Reachability analysis might give us some relief from this but I’ve yet to see if actually provide benefits to triaging vulnerabilities.

-Anyways on to the actual practical bits, this post is going to examine short term solutions in a very compressed manner.
+Anyways on to the actual practical bits, this post is going to examine short term solutions for JavaScript and Python in a very compressed manner.
+I will take a look at other languages in future posts.

 Pinning dependencies